okasi/pobu/README.md

 # About project

 ### Problem
-Services such as Calendly, in their current state doesn't provide direct communication on their platform.
+Appointment services such as Calendly, in their current state do not provide direct communication on their platform.
-Therefore the hosts and clients are dependent on third-party solutions for communication, that creates an issue of privacy.
+Therefore the hosts and clients are dependent on third-party solutions for communication.
+We feel like that is a area that could be effectivized.
+It also creates an issue of privacy for the host, because they need to share their "third-party solution" details.

 ### Solution
 A web based application that allows clients to book appointments with hosts on our platform.
-We provide live communication without any middle interferance which in term increases the privacy of our users.
+We provide live communication on the platform so they don't have to be concered about how & where to have the meeting.
+The privacy of our users is in our best interest.
+We promise to not sniff our users conversations.
+This repo will be public so that they can check the source code for themselves.
+Lastest changes made in the master branch automaticly deploys to our digitalocean droplet via buddy.works.

 <br />

 # Planning
-Inte tänka bara göra, maskin.
 <br />

 ## Personas
+- Hosts
 - Clients
-- Hosts
+- Users (Hosts + Clients)

 <br />

 ## User Stories

+As a User, I want to be able to register as a user on the platform, <br /> so that my bookables and bookings will be connected to me.<br /> *Acceptance criteria:*<br />
+Be able to register as a user with first name, last name, email, password.<br />

+As a User, I want to be see my profile details.<br /> *Acceptance criteria:*<br />
+Be able to see user first name, last name, email.<br />

+As a Host, I want to be able to create a bookable.<br /> *Acceptance criteria:*<br />
+Input bookable name, date, time, duration, type of communication.<br />

+As a User, I want to be able to see my bookables and bookings in a overview page.<br /> *Acceptance criteria:*<br />
+List all bookables and bookings in a overview page.<br />

+As a Host, I want to be able to share a created bookable to my future Client.<br /> *Acceptance criteria:*<br />
+Unique url to share.<br />

+As a Client, I want to be able to view the details of a booking and be able to accept it.<br /> *Acceptance criteria:*<br />
+Show bookable details by visiting the unique url, if not already booked be able to accept it.<br />

+As a User, I want to be able to see changes made to my bookings and bookables in realtime.<br /> *Acceptance criteria:*<br />
+When a booking is accepted, update it live for both host and client without page reload.<br /> When a booking is deleted, remove it from overview without page reload.<br /> When a booking is unbooked, update it live for both host and client without page reload.<br />

+As a User, I want to communicate with my peer in realtime when the time is in for my appointment.<br /> *Acceptance criteria:*<br />
+Be able to text chat on booking page.<br />
+Be able to video & voice chat on booking page.<br />

 <br />